wp-plugins/very-simple-event-list/readme.txt

 == INSTALLATION ==
 After installation go to Events and start adding your events.
-On right side you can set event date, event time, event location and featured image.
+On right side you can set event date, event time, event URL, event location and featured image.

 Use shortcode [vsel] to display your upcoming events on a page.